lockss/lockss-rtd-manual/docs/installing/installer.rst

              You could try using --skip-broken to work around the problem You could try running: rpm -Va --nofiles --nodigest

-4. Whether or not K3s was installed, :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`configs/k8s.cfg`, relative to the LOCKSS Installer home directory.
+3. Whether or not the K3s Installer was invoked, :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`configs/k8s.cfg`, relative to the LOCKSS Installer home directory.
 If the creation of the file fails, you will see one of these error messages:

    .. code-block:: text